Skip to content

 Cancellation

-TeleFlow passes cancellation through the update pipeline.
-Handler methods can receive CancellationToken, and context helpers use the update cancellation token when you do not pass one explicitly.
+TeleFlow carries cancellation through the update pipeline.
+Handler methods can receive the current update token, and context-bound Telegram helpers use that token when you do not pass one explicitly.

 Handler Tokens